Indian tobacco consumption, exports may dip by 20% due to lockdown

-However, the Board was yet to take a call on that.
-A member of India Tobacco Association noted that the country exports about Rs 5,000 crore worth of tobacco after value addition to USA, Europe and other countries.
+However, the Board is yet to take a call on that.
+A member of India Tobacco Association (ITA) said the country exports about Rs 5,000 crore worth of tobacco after value addition to USA, Europe and other countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)